-Candle magic and color magic are two simple, powerful forms of magic used by beginners and experts alike.
+Candle magick and color magick are two simple, powerful forms of magic used by beginners and experts alike.
 (We once published a list of color meanings in a product description, and it quickly became the most viewed page on the website.)

 Each color carries a different energy frequency.
-In spellwork, the energy of colors is used to generate a specific response in the magic worker, and to attract certain energies through the principle of sympathetic magic.
+In spellwork, the energy of colors is used to generate a specific response in the magick worker, and to attract certain energies through the principle of sympathetic magick.
 If you've ever wondered which colors mean what, here's a primer to get you started.
 Feel free to supplement this information with color meanings from your own tradition and experience.

 You can find different colored candles at most metaphysical stores, and also home decor and craft shops.
 Keep in mind that your spell can still be effective even if you don't have the "right" color candle.
 (Author Dorothy Morrison tells a funny story, about needing a brown candle for a spell, and ad-libbing it with a white emergency taper and the beige foundation in her purse!)
 You can also decorate a candle with a ribbon or cord of the appropriate color, or simply use your powers of visualization.